teuk/mediabot_v3/docs/adr/0001-plugin-platform-evolution.md

 scalars.
 Reads may run in `observe` but never update `hits`.
 No package requests the capability yet, no command moves, and `learn`, `forget` and recall accounting remain unavailable until separate write authority is reviewed.

+MB759 adopts only the two operations already proven physically read-only.
+`factoids-v3` mounts `factoid` and `factoids` through the same exact saved-entry bridge used by Quotes.
+It requests only `data.factoids.read` and `irc.notice`, remains unloaded/disabled/off by default, shadows silently in `observe`, and is authoritative only for an explicitly selected `on` channel. `whatis` is excluded because it increments `hits`; `learn`, `forget` and `?keyword` remain historical.
+Lifecycle rollback restores the exact two prior registry entries.